dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 ???
+* there's an art and a craft to coding
+* will rant frequently
 * Later on you'll learn about [linting](http://stackoverflow.com/questions/8503559/what-is-linting), but for now this is the first of many rants about best practices
 * clean correct syntax and code abstraction
+* case statements instead of giant elseifs
+* consistent indentation